BouyguesTelecom/spin/README.md

 ### Spin Helm Subchart

 [The Spin Helm subchart](https://github.com/BouyguesTelecom/charts/tree/main/bouyguestelecom/spin) included in the project structure is available on the Docker Hub registry.
-You can find more information about the subchart in [the chart repository](https://hub.docker.com/r/bouyguestelecomcharts/spin).
+You can find more information about the subchart in [the chart repository 🐳](https://hub.docker.com/r/bouyguestelecomcharts/spin).

 ## Implementation